How to Handle an Employee Resignation Without Notice and Missing Data Backups?

 KK!HR

-You may reply to his resignation letter asking him to complete the notice period and all other exit formalities, then only an experience letter and relieving order are issued.
-Hold all payments due to him till the formalities are completed.
+You may reply to his resignation letter, asking him to complete the notice period and all other exit formalities.
+Only then should an experience letter and relieving order be issued.
+Hold all payments due to him until the formalities are completed.

 Dinesh Divekar